 In cases where a concept makes sense for franchising, if a franchisor doesn’t understand how to fulfill their role, they’ll most likely fail.
 Along the way, franchisors create their own brand of misery while giving birth to unhappy franchisees.

-Franchisees also fail due to lack of planning and in their case it’s a total lack of concern, or a refusal to conduct proper franchise due diligence.
-They refuse common sense due diligence before buying because, just like the franchisor above, it’s easier not to do the necessary homework and planning.
-Whether you believe it or not, most franchise owners really don’t know what they’ve purchased until after the own their franchise; often long after.
-Why is this so?
-Because most franchise purchases are made on emotion, not research.
-Many franchise brokers earn a fine living in franchising due to this fact alone?
-Be smart, retain competent due diligence assistance if you’re buying a franchise.
+Franchisees also fail due to lack of planning and in their case it’s a lack of concern with, or a refusal to conduct proper franchise due diligence.
+While common sense dictates analysis of a purchase, it’s most often not done.
+In fact, our experience says that most franchise owners really don’t know what they’ve purchased until after they start their business.
+Many franchise brokers earn a fine based on this fact alone.
+Retain competent due diligence if you’re buying a franchise.

-Again, both franchisors and franchisees fail because they fall prey to a similar problem; the psychology of franchising.
+Once again, both sides of the equation, franchisors and franchisees, fail because they fall prey to a similar problem; the psychology of franchising.

 Franchisors often get started because someone sells them on franchising their business.
 Business owners commonly run themselves into the ground as new franchisors because they were sold on the idea of great wealth coming from becoming a franchisor.
 It’s a tough business.
 The idea of franchising is intoxicating to entrepreneurs.
 They often place emotions ahead of logic.

 Franchise buyers also function on emotion.
 It’s new, different, glittery and exciting.
 Salespeople can have a field day.
 Buyers should first determine if franchising and business ownership in general is a good fit.
 We created The Focus Program for Emerging Entrepreneurs to address this problem with real solutions.